mukhtar-github/react-advanced/README.md

 #### /tutorial/5-useRef/setup/1-useRef-basics.js

 useRef works alot more like useState.
-For *unconrolled inputs*, we use useRef.
+We use useRef for *unconrolled inputs*,  and also for targeting DOM elements.

 ### useRef Corresponding Projects